Joshlucpoll/plan-group-events/README.md

 Are you sick and tired of having to organise events for large groups -- working out who's coming and who's not 😰

-Plane Group Events simple web app that allows you to create an event with:
+Plan Group Events simple web app that allows you to create an event with:

 - [x] Title
 - [x] Date/Time